Do All Fish Have Scales? - Types of Scaleless Fish

 Mediterranean moray

-The next scaleless fish on our list is the Mediterranean moray (Muraena helena), another animal belong to the order of eels.
+The next scaleless fish on our list is the Mediterranean moray (Muraena helena), another animal belonging to the order of eels.
 They have a long and flattened body which reaches a great length.
 Their head holds a large mouth with numerous sharp teeth and irregular colorations on their scaleless skin which look a little like stains.
-They inhabit rocky areas and live in between crevices, emerging to feed on other fish, cephalopods and/or crustaceans.
+They inhabit rocky areas and live in between crevices, emerging to feed on other fish, cephalopods, and/or crustaceans.
+Moray eels are known for their territorial behavior, often defending their rocky lairs aggressively against intruders.

 The channel catfish prefers freshwater habitats such as stretches of river or lakes (or, as their name implies, channels).
-They feed mainly on small animals such as other fish, mollusks or crustaceans.
+They feed mainly on small animals such as other fish, mollusks, or crustaceans.
 Channel catfish are adapted to low light conditions and communicate using sound and even using different chemicals in their environment.
+Their ability to thrive in a range of water conditions makes them a popular choice for aquaculture.

 Black bullhead catfish